stndn0/Easy-AMM-Poses/README.md

   Above: poses successfully loaded from user provided animations.
 Ready to build.
 </p>

-## A note to potential contributors
-I'm still learning C#, .NET and WPF so excuse some of the mess.
-Refactoring and code cleanup is a priority for future builds as well as adherance to practices such as SOLID.

 ## Terms of Use
 You are free to modify this software for personal use.
 If you'd like to help improve it for everyone, i'm happy to collaborate.